rohan843/cybersecurity-notes/README.md

 Each time someone used an infected disk, the virus moved to a new computer.
 Thus undetected, the virus spread globally within a couple of months.

 While the intention behind the virus was not to cause harm to data and software, it slowed productivity and significantly affected business operations.

+This virus presents an important event in the field of software, demonstrating the need for security and maintaining productivity.